Saudi Arabia sacks minister criticized over handling of MERS

 Memish was criticized by international scientists interviewed for a Reuters Special Report last month for what they saw as a reluctance to collaborate with some specialist laboratories around the world offering to help investigate the possible source of MERS and explore how it spreads.

-“Number one, Saudi Arabia needs to make sure it has appropriate infection control practices in hospitals, where cases are being transmitted, and number two, they need to do the case-control study that will hopefully tell them how people are getting infected,” he said.

-Asked whether he thought Memish’s dismissal would prompt things to move along more quickly, he said: “I don’t know that, but I hope so.
-I would hope the process will speed up and these things will be done.”

-Acting Saudi Health Minister Fakieh wrote last week in a response to the Reuters Special Report that Saudi Arabia was working with international scientific organisations to improve its response to MERS, and pledged to continue that collaboration.
+Fakieh wrote in a response to the Reuters Special Report that Saudi Arabia was working with international scientific organizations to improve its response to MERS, and pledged to continue that collaboration.

 He did not comment in his response on the role played by Memish.